martinphellwig/brython_wf/site/doc/en/import.md

 ------
 The import is performed by Ajax calls

-There are two types of importable modules :
+There are three types of importable modules :

 - modules written in Javascript, located in folder __libs__ of the distribution : _datetime, hashlib, html, json, math, random, svg, sys_ (of which only some of the attributes and methods are implemented)